bluxmit/mkdocs-magicspace-website/docs/tutorials/markdown/improve-readability.md

 ## Footnotes

 Footnotes are great to focus on what is important for the reader, clarifying details down below.
-See example of a text with footnotes (and markdown).
+See an example of a text with footnotes (and markdown).

 !!! example "Tasklist"
     === "Output"